StNamesLab/StreetNamesDatabase/README.md

 ## General info

-CRS `EPSG:4326` is used for the geometries of all processed files.
-Encoding `utf-8` is used for all street names, but special characters are handled in a particular way to minimize the loss of information.
+CRS `EPSG:4326` is used for the geometries of all processed files. `utf-8` encoding is used for all street names processed files, but for the Spain's 2001-2022 street names files.
+In these files `latin1` encoding is used.
+Special characters are handled in a particular way to minimize the loss of information.
 Most of them are * *normalize* * to its basic form (i.e. `á` to `a`).
-When the characters were too important for a language, they were replaced by their [html entity](https://oinam.github.io/entities/) to preserve the character and avoid errors.
+When the characters were too important for a language, they were replaced by their [html entity](https://oinam.github.io/entities/) to keep the character and avoid errors.
 Please, keep this in mind when executing queries to search for street names in certain languages.
 For more information, see [this publication](https://osf.io/4v2bx/) or the Python code in each case.

 The requirements and the source of the data needed to obtain the files for each search app are shown below.